DoctorMcKay/node-steam-user/README.md

 ### users

 An object containing persona data about all Steam users we've encountered or requested data for.
-Key are 64-bit SteamIDs, values are identical to the objects received in the [`user`](#user) event.
+Key are 64-bit SteamIDs, and values are identical to the objects received in the [`user`](#user) event.

+This property may not be updated unless you set your instance to [online](#setpersonastate-name).

 ### groups

 An object containing information about all Steam groups we've encountered.
-Keys are 64-bit SteamIDs, values are identical to those received in the [`group`](#group) event.
+Keys are 64-bit SteamIDs, and values are identical to those received in the [`group`](#group) event.

+This property may not be updated unless you set your instance to [online](#setpersonastate-name).

 ### chats